-- a. identify the roles and responsibilities of an effective speaker and listener - b. recognize that communication involves an exchange of ideas (e.g., experiences, information, views) - c. recognize that oral communication involves physical qualities (e.g., body language, gestures) and language choices (e.g., tone and style) depending on the situation, audience, purpose, or communication media - d. demonstrate active listening skills - e. analyse the viewpoints of others (e.g., author, character, peer) - f. examine the motivation of others (e.g., author, character, peer) - g. reflect on their own ideas and learning - h. respect the needs, rights, and responsibilities of others - i. ask complex, open-ended, discriminating questions to acquire, interpret, and analyse ideas and information - j. demonstrate understanding of others' ideas - k. use examples to justify their understanding
+- a. identify the roles and responsibilities of an effective speaker and listener - b. recognize that communication involves an exchange of ideas (e.g., experiences, information, views) - c. recognize that oral communication involves physical qualities (e.g., body language, gestures,) and language choices (e.g., tone and style) depending on the situation, audience, purpose, or communication media - d. demonstrate active listening skills - e. analyse the viewpoints of others (e.g., author, character, peer) - f. examine the motivation of others (e.g., author, character, peer) - g. respect the needs, rights, and responsibilities of others - h. ask complex, open-ended, discriminating questions to acquire, interpret, and analyse ideas and information - i. reflect on their own ideas and learning - respond to a wide range of complex questions to extend on their own and others' ideas - k. evaluate others' ideas and synthesize what is helpful to clarify and extend their own understanding - l. show an appreciation for a range of viewpoints - m. use examples to justify their understanding